Hamidusman/The-Devils-numbers/README.md

 the rules:

--- if your num = bots num, you lose the round
+-- if your number = bot's number, you lose the round

--- if your number is divisible by the bots, you lose (and vise verse)
+-- if your number is divisible by the bot's, you lose (and vise verse)

 -- if your number is 5 and bot's number is 3, you lose (and vise verse)